siavava/portfolio/content/projects/systems/51-logisim-cpu.md

 \end{tikzpicture}
 $$

-**Everything reduces to gates.** The ALU's adder is a chain of full adders; subtraction is addition of the two's complement; comparisons fall out of the subtractor's sign and zero flags.
+Every part of the machine reduces to gates.
+The ALU's adder is a chain of full adders; subtraction is addition of the two's complement; comparisons fall out of the subtractor's sign and zero flags.
 Multiplexers built from AND/OR trees steer every bus, and each register is a rank of D flip-flops behind a write-enable.
 With $n$ select lines a multiplexer chooses among $2^n$ inputs; the machine is built by applying that identity at every scale.

-**The control unit is a finite-state machine.** Each instruction takes several clock cycles: fetch the word at the PC, decode its opcode, execute its micro-operations.
-The micro-sequencer walks a ROM of control words — one per state — asserting the right write-enables, bus selects, and ALU function bits, then jumps back to fetch.
+The control unit is a finite-state machine that sequences each instruction over several clock cycles: fetch the word at the PC, decode its opcode, execute its micro-operations.
+The micro-sequencer walks a ROM of control words, one per state, asserting the right write-enables, bus selects, and ALU function bits, then jumps back to fetch.
 Adding an instruction means adding rows to that ROM, not rewiring the machine.

 [central-processing]: https://en.wikipedia.org/wiki/Central_processing_unit
 [logisim]:            https://en.wikipedia.org/wiki/Logisim